rnreekez/SlackJiraIntegration/README.md

     heroku config:set MP:JIRA_DOMAIN=mycompany.atlassian.net
     heroku config:set MP:JIRA_DOMAIN=https://mycompany.slack.com/services/hooks/incoming-webhook?token=zAHRtMv6BN2EDFx2nx4ZhMYr

 For new projects just repeat the steps above.
+Note the JIRA_DOMAIN can point to custom Jira instalations too, not just OnDemand ones.

-## Configure using a JSON config file
+## Configuring using a JSON config file
 You can also use a `secret.config.json` on the project if you don't like the enviroment variable approach.
 If you are deploy this over a git hook (like on Heroku) you must add it in a commit before pushing.

 It uses the same format as the enviroment variable: